 European economic survey in surprise improvement

-Financial information company Markit said its composite purchasing managers' index for the eurozone — a gauge of business activity across the manufacturing and services sectors — rose to 52.2 points in October from 52.0 in September.
+Financial information company Markit says Thursday that its composite purchasing managers' index for the 18-country eurozone — a broad gauge of business activity — rose to 52.2 points in October from 52.0 in September.
 Anything above 50 indicates expansion.

 The rise was unexpected, with most analysts anticipating a modest decline.
-Though the increase has not eliminated fears of another downturn, it helped stocks across Europe rally — the Stoxx 50 index of leading European shares was up 0.8 percent.
-The euro was also solid, rising 0.2 percent to $1.2655.
+The increase helped stocks across Europe rally, with the Stoxx 50 index of leading European shares up 0.8 percent.